chipverifpro/chipverifpro/README.md

 # chipverifpro

-**🎯 Software Designer | Chip Verification & FPGA Enthusiast**
+**🎯 Software Designer | Chip Verification | AI Enthusiast**

 ---

 ## 🔧 About Me

-I’m a dedicated software and hardware engineer with a passion for chip verification, Artificial Intelligence, FPGA firmware development, and embedded systems.
+I’m a dedicated hardware and software engineer with a passion for chip verification, Artificial Intelligence, firmware development, and embedded systems.
 I enjoy building development toolchains, automation scripts, and polished dashboards to streamline workflows.
 In my free time, I explore open‑source toolchains for FPGAs, contribute to chip verification projects, and continually sharpen my design skills.

 - 📍 Based in Irvine, California
 - 💻 Proficient in Python, C/C++, Shell scripting, Verilog/SystemVerilog, UVM
 - 🛠️ Experienced with ARM, PCIe, and other hardware interfaces
-- 🌱 Always learning—especially in AI, software and hardware design, as well as verification
+- 🌱 Always learning—especially in AI, software design, hardware design, and verification

 ---